Linaro/OpenCSD/README.md

 Internal library version calls, documentation and git repository will use this format moving forwards.
 Where a patch version is not quoted, or quoted as .x then comments will apply to the entire release.

-Releases will be at M.m.0, with patch version incremented for bugfixes.
+Releases will be at M.m.0, with patch version incremented for bugfixes or documentation updates.

 Releases will appear on the master branch in the git repository with an appropriate version tag.

 CoreSight Trace Component Support.
 ----------------------------------

-_Current Version 0.4.1_
+_Current Version 0.4.2_

 ### Current support: